Flying Warmachines

 Moves exactly as in standard chess except:

-If it previously moved only 1 space originally or captured from original position, it can move forward two spaces towards the center.
+If it previously moved only 1 space originally or captured from original position,

 En-passant is logically applied to meet these changes.